Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

   - [Operate the Simple Demo application](#operate-the-simple-demo-application)
   - [Known issues](#known-issues)

 The **Wacom Signature SDK for JavaScript** is intended to generate signature objects for the user.
-It provides the documentation and tools to create signature enabled applications.
+It provides the documentation and tools to create signature-enabled applications.
-The JavaScript SDK implements the functionality in browser ready script.
-No component installations are required and the SDK is platform independent.
+The JavaScript SDK implements the functionality in browser-ready script.
+No component installations are required and the SDK is platform-independent.
 It does, however, require a browser that supports **WebAssembly** primarily, and **WebHID** when using an STU tablet for pen input.

 Please view the README for additional information on WebHID and WebAssembly.